• Mumbai, India

 Chemotherapy, at times, is also given to patients after the surgery to ensure that all the cancerous cells are killed even in nearby areas of the tumor which is surgically removed.

-Sometimes, doctors might choose to administer chemotherapy prior to surgery to shrink the tumor and remove it easily.
+Sometimes, doctors might choose to administer chemotherapy before surgery to shrink the tumor and remove it easily.

 In breast cancer treatment in India, radiotherapy (high-powered radiation) is used mostly after the surgery to target and kill any remaining cancer cells that might be left after the surgery is done.